Being fair to oneself – and to others

 For the academics, the first benefit of the analogy is in thinking about any particular sacrifices that stakeholders may make which operate to the benefit of the company.
 This, they suggest, might give rise to a similar sense of quasi-partnership that the captain’s cargo sacrifice triggers in general averages.
 The example given is staff undertaking specialist training that is relevant only to that particular business, but it is also relevant to consider any time that workers spend that exceeds the expectations of their job description.
 Certainly, workers who do work beyond their contract (which is many) tend to feel that they have some right to better reward or treatment over time as a result of such actions.
 As the academics say: “the rule of general averages makes us realize that some stakeholders can be affected by decisions taken for collective purposes, without being considered as general averages.
 It thus questions whether these impacts are treated in a fair way.”

-The core of the argument is that at least some stakeholders should be seen as corporate partners in the business endeavour, and that their interests need to be fairly considered and balanced alongside shareholder interests in setting strategy and delivering operationally.
+The core of the argument is that at least some stakeholders should be seen as in effect corporate partners in the business endeavour, and therefore that their interests need to be fairly considered and balanced alongside shareholder interests in setting strategy and delivering operationally.
 Thus: “our analogy calls for a solidarity rule to share the impacts of managerial decisions on ‘partnered stakeholders.’
 In practice, this rule would require ex ante that any strategy designed by corporate leaders must achieve a balance between employees and shareholders.
 Management should also be required to report on how they integrate fairness into their strategic thinking.”
 One specific example that the authors posit is that workers laid off to preserve the company through difficult times might be given a financial instrument that enabled them to participate in the upside should the company not only recover but prosper in the future.

 There may well be aspects of this work that we should jettison, but it does seem to me that the overall cargo offered by the article’s thinking could be valuable if safely brought to harbour.
 Its active consideration of fairness is clearly attractive for this blog, but also the emphasis on businesses as effectively partnerships between stakeholders – certainly when they are successful this is how the best companies feel – and the need for boards to find a fair balance between the interests of different stakeholders are all elements that chime with earlier posts and with a sensible understanding of where long-term business success lies.